 Introducing the author at a meeting or a function?
 CLICK HERE to download a short biography of Bruce Cameron you can use as a template for your introduction!

 One of the main things I like about the following autobiography is that it’s not written posthumously.
 Another attractive feature is that, because it is written by me, I’ve been able to take certain “artistic liberties” in order to make me seem more “good.”

 I was born in 1960 in Petoskey, MI.
 Well, more like 1968.
 1970.
 I was born in 1982.
 So I’m what, nearly 30 years old.
 Actually I’m 25, so whenever you have to be born in order to be 25, that’s when I was born.
 Can we just get on to the good stuff?

-All right, so I was born and was very popular.
-I deny that when I was three my mother had to pin a note to my sweater that said “please do not feed Bruce cheese.”
-Stories about me being 6 years-old and getting beaten up by a little girl two years younger miss the point that she was a very mean little girl.
+All right, so I was born and was very adorable, a condition that persists to this day.
+I deny that when I was 3 my mother had to pin a note to my sweater that said “please do not feed Bruce cheese.”
+Stories about me being 6 years-old and getting beaten up by a little girl 2 years younger miss the point that she was a very mean little girl.
 I never once tried to completely murder my sister; my aim was to kill her just a little.
 No jury would have convicted me once I showed them evidence she had stolen my baseball and left it out in the rain.
-Well, no jury of nine-year-olds, anyway.
+Well, no jury of 9 year-olds, anyway.

 Reviewing what I’ve just written, I’m concerned that I’m not coming off as well as I intended.
 I should probably delete the above paragraph and start over, except that as a professional writer, I strive to be lazy.
 Let’s just stipulate that I had a wonderful childhood because I was a wonderful child.